-As many newcomers in Berlin coming from non-German speaking countries, I once had troubles ordering food and drinks at a restaurant.
-While you want people to understand you, it might be difficult to express yourself freely with limited German knowledge.
-This can possibly cause anxiety because you are afraid to get misunderstood.
-Today, I will teach you the basics on how to order in German.
+As is the case for many people in Berlin who come from non-German speaking countries, I once had troubles ordering food and drinks at a restaurant.
+While you want people to understand you, it can be difficult to express yourself freely with limited knowledge of the German language.
+If you are constantly focusing on being understood correctly, this could cause confusion and discomfort.
+Therefore, today I will teach you the basics on how to order in German.

 How to order in German? – Entering

-First off, when you walk into a restaurant and want to be seated, you can ask the waiter/waitress for a table for ”2“ (or any other number) with the following sentence:
+Firstly, when you walk into a restaurant and want to be seated, you can ask the waiter/waitress for a table for ”2“ (or any other number) by using the following sentence:

 Ein Tisch für zwei, bitte.

 Alternatively, you can go to a table and ask if the seats are taken by saying:

 Sind diese Plätze noch frei?